Rush Limbaugh behind the Golden EIB microphone, relentlessly pursuing the truth, unstoppably pursuing the truth.

 And I think the people will reward me.

-Kasich is not wiping the floor with Trump in Ohio.
+Charlie is exasperated Kasich is not wiping the floor with Trump in Ohio.

-That Kasich ought to be winning by double digits.
+Charlie thinks that this ought not even be close, that Kasich ought to be winning by double digits.

-Hell yeah, the governor.
+Hell, you're the governor.

-Everybody wants to move to Ohio based on the way you talk about it, and Trump's almost beating you there.
+Everybody wants to move to Ohio based on the way you talk about it.

 What the hell are you doing wrong?

-And Kasich says, Well, it doesn't matter.
+And Kasich says, well, it doesn't matter.

 You watch.